cdrummey216/whoami/whoami.md

 ## Complexity

 Why?

-Why is it like this?

-Why isn't that like this?
+Why is it like that?
+Why isn't this like that?
 Can it be different?

 The complexity of each moment is found in the answers to questions like these.
 Asking _why_ is an interrogation of reason, of cause, and of source.
 The object of _why_ can be anything.
 Why am I here?
 Why are you?
 Why, why, why?